Services and Programs /

 Learn from Capital’s art, film and theater professors during this one-week immersive summer camp experience for students ages 14-17 interested in exploring the creative arts.
 For more information, please contact Dr. Sharon Croft at email@example.com.

-We will offer two creative arts camps this summer:
+We will offer three camps this summer:

 The camper will stay in one of the supervised residence halls, have breakfast, lunch, and dinner, and participate in classes and activities.
 Recreational activities will be scheduled in the evenings.